Essex County Council – Occupational Therapy Service

 There are, however, lots of ways that you can improve safety within the home without spending a fortune before a referral to Occupational Therapy.

-Where we feel a major adaptation is required to improve independence or to support your family as you care for your child, we will discuss options with you for a Disabled Facilities Grant.
+Where they feel a major adaptation is required to improve independence or to support your family as you care for your child, they will discuss options with you for a Disabled Facilities Grant.

-Your Social Worker can refer you for an Occupational Therapy Assessment or you can request an assessment by telephoning our Initial Response Team on 0345 603 7627 or emailing email@example.com.
+Your Social Worker can refer you for an Occupational Therapy Assessment or you can request an assessment by telephoning the Initial Response Team on 0345 603 7627 or emailing email@example.com.

 Occupational Therapy within Health Care